Our Mission Statement

 High School Integrated Mathematics

 Birmingham Public Schools started implementing a new high school mathematics program in the 2017-2018 school year.
-The new program, to be phased in over three years, will eventually replace the Algebra 1, Geometry, and Algebra 2 sequence of courses.
-The new courses, Integrated Math 1, 2, & 3, will present the same content as the traditional sequence, but in a different order, along with additional concepts not typically found in algebra and geometry.
+We are now in the final year of implmentation and have replaced the Algebra 1, Geometry, and Algebra 2 sequence of courses.
+The new courses, Integrated Math 1, 2, & 3, present the same content as the traditional sequence, but in a different order, along with additional concepts (e.g., probability, statistics, and data analysis) not typically found in algebra or geometry classes.
 We are very excited to be making this transition and are confident it will continue to benefit our students!

 Click here for more information about BPS's K-12 mathematics program.